 All in all, the package includes one camping mat, one carry bag, one repair kit (glue not included), two banding belts, and two pillows.

 The Klymit Double V Sleeping Pad is good thermal performance, accomplished through Klymalite Synthetic insulation and Deep Weld Patterning.

 Deep Welds, unlike traditional pads that flatten the bag’s fill, create expansion zones that allow your bag, for improved thermal comfort, to fully loft beneath you.
 It has side rails integrated into the construction and patterning.

-This extra wide sleeping pad also features Anti Microbial Laminate, which permeates the inside laminate to prevent the growth of microorganisms as fungus and bacteria that can cause material damage and odors.
+This extra wide sleeping pad also features Anti Microbial Laminate, which permeates the inside laminate to prevent the growth of microorganisms such as fungi and bacteria that can cause material damage and odors.